 Nano Nagle 300

 We here at the Presentation are celebrating the life and legacy of Nano Nagle this month.
 We have lots of art work, projects and activities based on her life and work.
-Next Wednesday we will celebrate with a special Mass.
+On Wednesday we celebrated with a special Mass.

 NCBI (National Council for the blind of Ireland) invited us to collect bags of unwanted clothes for charity.
 In return they donated €5 for every filled black refuse sack to the school.Collection took place on October 5th and 6th.
 A big thank you to all who donated bags of clothes.